xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 - sshpass

-Once that is all installed, we'll make a new directory for this project, `AD-IaC-Lab`, and then `git init && git branch -M main` within the director to setup the local git repository.
+Once that is all installed, we'll make a new directory for this project, `AD-IaC-Lab`, and then `git init && git branch -M main` within the directory to setup the local git repository.

 The documentation for Terraform providers states the following: